averageflow/joes-warehouse/README.md

 * Some more security should be added in the upload forms, some CSRF token in the form if server side rendered as it currently is and perhaps some honeypot field to avoid any sort of bot.
 * Authorization and Authentication would really be important, you don't want anyone to be able to edit the warehouse's items.
 The suggestion would be to have both API tokens for headless usage and Cookie based authentication for the web interface.
 This makes sense specially for the sale of items.
 This should also be added as a column (perhaps user_id) to the "transactions" database table in order to be able to view who performed a transaction.
 * A SPA (single page application) seemed as a lot of overhead for this simple project.
 It should be considered if more complicated behavior and state were to be added to the UI.
 For the scale of this project SSR (server side rendering) seemed like the natural choice and simplified the development, without compromising functionality.
 This is also in many ways more secure and compatible across browsers, simple HTML and forms.
 This frontend should be improved and should be showing more data than it does now, for a more useful system.
-* A good functionality to add to the application would be to make use of the `transactions` and `transaction_products` database tables to create a GET endpoint and an HTML view where we can see what product transactions (sales) have occurred.
-The data is already being added to those tables on every transaction, so it would be a relatively simple addition.
 * The frontend might benefit from adding the related article list on a per product basis.
 The information is present so it is a matter of deciding the best way to show it.
 * The addition of PATCH endpoints to modify some resources would be useful, then we could for example rename products and articles.
 * The addition of DELETE endpoints to remove some resources would be useful.